manellenr/C/README.md

 # Bistromathique

-This is the first big assignment at Epitech.
+This is the first big assignment.
 Its purpose is to calculate numbers with infinite digits.
 This version of Bistromathique contains the following operations:

 * Infinite addition